safesoftware/FMETraining/ServerAdmin4Scalability/Exercise2_SwitchingToAPostgreSQLDatabaseWithWindowsSystem.md

 By default, the provided SQL script creates all FME Server related tables, indexes, views, and triggers.

-<br>3) Post-Configuration
+**3) Post-Configuration**

-<br>Ensure that FME Server is running in the Windows Services desktop app.
+Ensure that FME Server is running in the Windows Services desktop app.

 **Start &gt; apps &gt; Services** and scroll until you come to the FME Server services.